shawn-nyk/tp/docs/UserGuide.md

 This section will bring you through the [GUI](#understanding-the-gui), [technical terminologies](#understanding-the-technical-terminologies), as well as commonly used [symbols](#understanding-the-symbols).

 #### Understanding the GUI

-There is be a slight difference in GUI between the Windows and macOS version, however this does not affect InternHunter in any way.

 <p><img src="images/GuiAnnotated.png"/></p>